ib729/stuco/web-next/README.md

 ### better-sqlite3 Build Errors

-If you encounter "Could not locate the bindings file" error, manually build better-sqlite3:
+**New (Automatic):** The `postinstall` script should handle this automatically.
+If you still see "Could not locate the bindings file":

+1. Check prerequisites are installed: `./check-prereqs.sh`
+2. Clear and reinstall: `rm -rf node_modules && pnpm install`
+3. If pnpm blocked scripts, approve them: `pnpm approve-builds better-sqlite3`

+**Legacy (Manual):** As a last resort, build manually:
 ```bash
 cd node_modules/.pnpm/better-sqlite3@12.4.1/node_modules/better-sqlite3
 npm run build-release
 cd ../../../../..
 ```

-**Note**: pnpm's security settings may block build scripts.
-The manual build above ensures the native bindings are compiled for your platform.

 ### Port Already in Use